GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

 #Deploy React and Nginx to Google Cloud Run.

 In this tutorial you'll learn how to run a Create-React-App (CRA) with Nginx and deploy it to Google Cloud Run.
-Although other services in Google Cloud Platform can easily serve similar web applications, Google Cloud Run is a good option in case some customization is needed to the underlying runtime.
+Although other services in Google Cloud Platform can easily serve similar web applications, Google Cloud Run is a good option in cases where some customization is needed to the underlying runtime.

 ## Before you begin.
 You'll need